jayaram0528/Bio-Hack/README.md

 # Drug Biomarker Prediction

 This project predicts drug response (biomarker values) from molecular data using a machine learning approach based on RDKit molecular descriptors and XGBoost regression.
+It also provides a user-friendly web interface using Streamlit for interactive predictions.

 ---